ANSSI-FR/MLA/CRYPTO.md

 #### Notation

-The "Multi-recipient Hybrid KEM" process described above is noted:
+The "Multi-Recipient Hybrid KEM" process described above is noted:
 - $\mathrm{MultiRecipientHybridKEM.Encapsulate}$, taking a list of public keys $[(pk_{ecc}^0, pk_{mlkem}^0), ..., (pk_{ecc}^{n-1}, pk_{mlkem}^{n-1})]$ and returing a shared secret $ss_{recipients}$ and a ciphertext $ct_{recipients}$
 - $\mathrm{MultiRecipientHybridKEM.Decapsulate}$, taking a couple of private keys ($sk_{ecc}^i$ and $sk_{mlkem}^i$), a ciphertext $ct_{recipients}$ and returning either a shared secret $ss_{recipients}$ if the recipient $i$ is a legitimate recipient (if the AEAD decryption works), or an error otherwise